 Once I realized that this knowledge and information is not taught in any high school, college, university, military exit program, etc., I “put two and two together” so to speak–that we have all been fooled and led down a path and sold a bill of goods.
 Chances are, you weren’t born rich.
 If you were, then the odds are that you would have not enlisted, although I recognize that this is not exclusively the situation.
 And if you are one of the less than 10% who have been able to complete a four year degree following your military service, later securing a job and/or career in your target company or sector, then know that you are truly a fortunate and rare person, a Veteran who has beat the odds and achieved a dream.

 As Veterans we must stick together and support one another, so if you are a Veteran, combat or non-combat, U.S. or otherwise, and you need help and are suffering, then I am inviting you to contact me–plain and simple.
 Do not worry if you cannot afford a session as I will share with you what I can, astrology related or not.
 We can work together to find a solution.
-You can email me through the contact page above–and thank you for your service!
+You can email me through the contact page above.

 Many Thanks and Many Blessings